DavidCoderror/Project-2-LaCite/README.md

-//all pages must include the en-tete adn the pied de page.
+//all pages must include the en-tete and the pied de page.